jaydickson02/Everything/docs/DND/The Desert Mirage/02 Locations/Mirage City/Mirage City.md

 #### The builders
 [[The Architects]] were a set of scholars who banded together to form the city.
 They sealed themselves within the city walls hidden and sleeping, waiting for someone to awaken them.

+#### Constellation Projector
+- Work this out.
+Projects the lorekeeper.